Oct. 8-19, 2025

 “We are proud of the fair’s journey, and we are excited about its future as we continue to showcase South Carolina,” Smith said.

-A comprehensive history of the South Carolina State Fair can be found in the book, “Meet Me at the Rocket – A History of the South Carolina State Fair.”
-The book is in the Richland County Library catalogue.
-The book also is available online on Amazon and Barnes & Nobel.
+A comprehensive history of the South Carolina State Fair can be found in the book, Meet Me at the Rocket – A History of the South Carolina State Fair, available through the Richland County Library catalogue, Amazon, and Barnes & Noble.

 Stroup cover design